NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/index.md

 ---

 ### Topics Covered
+- Effect of specimen type (frozen/FFPE/Blood/Others) on results

-- What kind of specimens (FF/FFPE/Blood/others), studies, analyses?
-Cost, study design, QC?
+- Cost, study design, QC
   - Targeted panel bulk sequencing
   - Whole exome bulk sequencing
   - Whole genome bulk sequencing

+### Practical
+- Perform NGS QC at the raw and alignment levels
+  - FastQC, MultiQC
+- Discuss strategy-specific QC metrics (targeted, WES, WGS)

 The aim of this session is to provide an in-depth summary of the DNA sequencing techniques most useful for cancer genomics, particularly